-I am an experienced psychodynamic, psychotherapist, working in Bristol and Bath, offering short term and open ended therapy to men and women over the age of 18years.
+I am an experienced psychodynamic, psychotherapist, working in Bath, offering short term and open ended therapy to men and women over the age of 18years.
 I also do some time limited couples work.
 I am a registered and accredited member of the British Association for Counselling & Psychotherapy (MBACP Accred.) and a member of the United Kingdom Council for Psychotherapy (UKCP).
 I offer a safe, confidential space in which you are able to talk about your problems, and explore feelings in a non judgemental, caring environment.
 I offer weekly sessions, lasting 50 minutes.

 My skills include working with relationship issues, anxiety, depression, family issues, early attachment difficulties, such as difficulties following adoption and fostering, childhood abuse, affairs and betrayals, self harm, low self esteem and management of long term illness.
 I am happy to work with people in, or considering, residential care, and Carers of elderly people.
 I am willing to work with the emotional aspects of addictions, but the physical addiction needs to be addressed first, within a specialist agency.
 I am also happy to work with problems related to the spiritual life of the individual.

 The way in which I work acknowledges that there is an area of the mind which is not known about consciously, but which can, nevertheless, influence the ways in which we think, feel and behave.
 Part of our work together may be to explore old childhood experiences and feelings, and think about how these may still be having an effect on current situations.
 The way in which we were treated by parents, teachers, and others in authority, may continue to effect our adult relationships, and cause us to behave in ways that are now unnecessary or unhelpful.
 Once we begin to see how the past is still colouring our lives, different choices become possible, creating a new sense of freedom and release from tension, in which past hurts and anger can start to heal.

 Training, qualifications & experience